Scille/parsec-cloud/docs/adminguide/installation.rst

 Install Linux Parsec client
 ===========================

-Administrative operations require the installation of the Snap version of the Parsec client application.
-Those operations can be performed on another machine than the metadata server.
+Administrative operations must be performed with Parsec client for Linux.
+They can be performed from another machine.

-You can read more about installation at the :ref:`Install Parsec Client <doc_userguide_install_client>` section.
+See :ref:`Install Parsec (User Guide) <doc_userguide_install_parsec>`.